 Do you want your child to lessen computer time and read instead?
-Read a book in her presence and make reading a daily habit.
+Put down your phone and read a book for leisure.
 Want her to keep her room tidy?
-Do the same with your own room.
+Do the same with your own.
 And if you want to pass the same principles and values you hold dear, make sure you live them every day.

-She’ll learn that values and habits are a family affair.
+She’ll learn that these habits and values are a family affair.
 They’re so important that everyone—even parents—abide by them.

 9. Focus on staying calm

 The most important thing you can do when your child misbehaves isn’t to come up with an effective consequence or make sure he learns his lesson.
 It’s to stay calm.
-Yep, even if that means you walk away mid-sentence or didn’t talk to him about his behavior.
+Yep, even if that means walking away mid-sentence or not talking to him about his behavior right away.

 And it’s okay to be flexible, especially when you’re about to lose your cool.
-Some battles aren’t worth saying or doing something you’ll later regret, or driving yourself mad because your child won’t take a bath this one time (guilty!).
+Some battles aren’t worth saying or doing something you’ll later regret because your child wouldn’t take a bath this one time (guilty!).

 You don’t have to discipline or come up with a consequence right away every time.
 You’re not a failure for walking away if it means staying calm and not getting angry.